V850: Instruction set extensions

-But its maximum number of "erase and write" cycles was 16.
+but its maximum number of "erase and write" cycles was 16.

-In 1998, NEC strategically started to expand the V850 product line, to standard, application-specific_standard_product (ASSP), application-specific integrated circuit (ASIC), and system on a chip (SoC) businesses.
+In 1998, NEC strategically started to expand the V850 product line, to standard application-specific standard product (ASSP), application-specific integrated circuit (ASIC), and system on a chip (SoC) businesses.

-In 2001, NEC launched V850ES core, which is an ultra-low-power series, but is ISA-compatible with the V850E.
+In 2001, NEC launched the V850ES core, which is an ultra-low-power series, but is ISA-compatible with the V850E.